w4bo/AA2526-unibo-mldm/slides/05-neuralnetworks.md

     learning_rate="constant",
     max_iter=200,
     shuffle=True,
  ...
 )
 ```

 # Developing AI systems

-It is not just important how well a particular classifier works
+It is not just important how well a particular classifier works.

 - *How to develop an AI system*?
 - *When is it better to use Machine Learning*?
 And *Deep Learning*?